PovedaAqui/cybertraceai-ops-2/README.md

    AUTH_GOOGLE_ID=your_google_client_id
    AUTH_GOOGLE_SECRET=your_google_client_secret

-   # Generate a secure secret
+   # Generate a secure secret (use a strong random string in production)
    NEXTAUTH_SECRET=your-super-secret-jwt-secret-here
    ```